 Chinenye Ezeakor, 2012 WAAW Scholarship Recipient/UNIPORT STEM outreach leader/ 5th year Computer science students, UNIPORT Camp counselor/Design Program Instructor

 My name is Obidiaso Chibugo Gabriella from Federal Government College Ijanikin Lagos.
 I attended the program called WAAW and STEM(Science, Technology, Engineering and Maths)Camp on the 2nd of August,2015.

 The main aim of WAAW foundation is working to advance STEM education for African girls.

-During my stay at the camp I learnt many fascinating things and they are: making a Wind Mill or Wind turbine,Generator, Creating an application, making kaleidoscope and I also went to different places like the Chevron company:I saw different engineers who were female and they impacted knowledge unto me,Coca Cola company:we were taught how the manufacturing of their products were made ,we also learnt where the waste products were disposed,Forest reserve at Lekki:we explored round the place and they also showed us different vegetation with their names and different species of fish.
+During my stay at the camp I learnt many fascinating things and they buy modafinil in south africa are: making a Wind Mill or Wind turbine,Generator, Creating an application, making kaleidoscope and I also went to different places like the Chevron company:I saw different engineers who were female and they impacted knowledge unto me,Coca Cola company:we were taught how the manufacturing of their products were made ,we also learnt where the waste products were disposed,Forest reserve at Lekki:we explored round the place and they also showed us different vegetation with their names and different species of fish.

 My benefits of attending WAAW Camp is that I learnt how to treasure my trash because our trash is our treasure,you can create something from nothing in other word the wind mill I made was from a trash and to my surprise it really performed it’s function……I felt empowered……it also help me to choose my future ambition……I learnt that failure is not a defeat but rather a step towards success in other word it means that even you fail you don’t stop there ,you continue till u achieve success…